chanduujjina/Kafka_Topics/spring-cloud-stream-kafka-interview.md

 ##  9. What is a Dead Letter Queue (DLQ)?
 - A DLQ is a Kafka topic where failed messages are sent after exhausting retry attempts.
 It allows post-mortem analysis and reprocessing.

+ ## 10. How do you test Spring Cloud Stream apps?

+ - Use @SpringBootTest

+- Use embedded Kafka (e.g., EmbeddedKafkaRule)

+- Use MessageCollector or StreamBridge for assertions